Do you need accommodations for the MCAT exam?

 About the MCAT Exam

-The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice examination designed to assess the examinee's problem solving, critical thinking, and knowledge of science concepts and principles prerequisite to the study of medicine.
+The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice examination designed to assess your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.

 In April 2015, the AAMC will launch an updated version of the MCAT exam.
 Scores are reported in four sections:

 - Biological and Biochemical Foundations of Living Systems

 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior

 - Critical Analysis and Reasoning Skills

 Almost all U.S. medical schools and many Canadian schools require you to submit MCAT exam scores.
 Many schools do not accept MCAT exam scores that are more than three years old.